-As a chef, both at my restaurant and in my catering business, we would take the last of the farmers market garlic, and roast it off whole in large hotel pans, freezing some for future use.
-On those days the kitchen smelled heavenly.
+Roasted garlic is truly magical. ✨ I am always in awe of how the oven can transform something so pungent, sharp, and edgy into something so buttery, nutty, and sweet.
+Roasting garlic takes away all its bite, making it easier to digest, without losing any of its tremendous health benefits.
+As a chef, both at the restaurant and in my catering business, we would take the last of the farmers’ market garlic and roast it whole in large hotel pans, freezing some for future use.
+On those days, the kitchen smelled heavenly!

-How to Roast Garlic
+How to Make Roasted Garlic (Bulb)

-How to Roast peeled Garlic
+How to Make Roasted Garlic (Peeled)

 Now, if you happen to buy big bags of peeled garlic, roasting garlic is even easier!
 You can roast big batches, blend the paste, and freeze the resulting paste in little jars, pulling them out as needed.